GuiBibeau/wen-tools/README.md

 # Wen Tools

+**Wen Tools are under heavy development**

 Wen tools is a collection of simple and performant primitives for writting Dapps.

 ## The tools:

-- [wen-docs](./packages/docs/) - The documentation for all the tools.
+- [wen-actions](/packlages/wen-actions) - Wallet connection primitives used in all the other tools.
-- [wen-react](./packages/react/README.md) - Connecting to wallets in 1 line of code in any React 18 app.
+- [wen-react](packages/wen-react) - Connecting to wallets in 1 line of code in any React 18 app.
 - wen-react-kit - work in progress, Complete full stact solution to web3 identity in React.
 (SSR and Edge) compatible.
 - wen-svelte - work in progress, Connecting to wallets in 1 line of code in any Svelte app.
 - wen-svelte-kit - work in progress Complete full stact solution to web3 identity in react